zgibberish/zgibberish/README.md

-- 👋 Hi, I’m @zgibberish
+# Hi, I’m gibberish!
-- 👀 I’m interested in gaming and anything related
+- 💥 I poke around with stuff
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Python (maybe C++ and openCV but that's for another day)
-- 💞️ I'll do what i can to help, even if i suck at it
+- 📫 Reach me at my email: lamgiabao1456@gmail.com (I always read my emails)
-- 📫 Reach me at my email: lamgiabao1456@gmail.com
+- 💬 Or contact me on Discord: @zgibberish

 <!---
 zgibberish/zgibberish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.